 • anticipates volatile political, security, and economic changes

 I welcome your feedback on my new venture.
-I’m open to networking, collaboration, and independent projects.
+I’m open to freelance engagements, collaborations, and networking.
 I look forward to hearing from you.
-Thanks.
+Thanks for visiting.